rupeshpanwar/quick-bite/Terraform/06-Production-Grade-project.md

       7. add user data script to install dependencies on bastion server for administration
       8. add instance profile to bastion server to access resources in AWS(ECR)
       9. add bastion server to public subnet
+7. Terraform
+      1. Create ECS Cluster
+      2. Define a Task role to give ECS access to other AWS resources
+      3. Add a cloud watch log group to keep log output for containers
+      4. Add container definition(CPU,memory)
+      5. Create task definition to assign to ECS Service

 # AWS
 - Create IAM user/policy